middlesmoor herdwicks

 herdwick

-Ewes currently in the flock have descended from the Hinde bloodlines, as well as those from three breeders based in the Lake District National Park - Margaret Gass, Frank Hindemoor and Anthony Hartley.
+Ewes currently in my flock have descended from the Hinde bloodlines, as well as those from breeders living in the Lake District National Park - Margaret Gass, Frank Hindemoor and Anthony Hartley.
 Tups that have contributed to the Middlesmoor Herdwicks, in addition to home-bred, include those of Harry Hinde, Andrew Nicholson, George Harryman, Hannah Dickinson, Stanley Jackson, Anthony Hartley and Kevin Wrathall.

-I keep the Herdwicks because of the immense sense of well-being that can be gained from working closely with another animal species and observing their behaviour and individualities.
-Sheep are great animals – always underestimated due to their tendency to panic at the unknown.
-Flight is a central defence reponse of sheep and it would seem difficult to appear intelligent when running for your life.
+I keep the Herdwicks because of the immense sense of well-being that can be gained from working closely with another animal species, observing their behaviour and getting to know them as individuals.
+Sheep are great animals, known to have the brainpower equal to dogs and monkeys and yet are always underestimated due to their tendency to panic at the unknown.
+Flight is a central defence response of sheep and it would seem difficult to appear intelligent when running for your life.

 quality purebred